Marine Life Cares

-Other animals are cared for in Marine Life participate in conservation efforts to save their species from extinction.
-We participate in Species Survival Plans, which allows us to transfer animals between other accredited zoos and breed them.
-This is a safeguard for these species.
-This way if a species goes extinct in the wild, there is still a viable population in zoos.
+Many of the animals at Marine Life participate in conservation efforts to save their species from extinction.
+We participate in the Species Survival Plans (SSP), which allows us to transfer animals between other accredited zoos and breed them as a failsafe against extinction.

-A typical day of animal care at Marine Life starts at 7:30 am, when staff come in to prepare all the diets for all the animals.
-These diets are separated and weighed for every individual animal.
-The diets consists of a variety of foods, to ensure complete nutritional needs are being met, and are specific to each animal.
-Diets are closely monitored and adjusted as the animal’s’ appetites increase or decrease due to changing body cycles or seasonal changes.
+Diets are separated and weighed for every individual animal.
+We ensure their complete nutritional needs are being met, and are specific to each animal.
+Diets are closely monitored and adjusted as animals’ appetites increase, or decrease, due to changing body cycles or seasonal changes.

-After the food has been prepared, staff begin to do husbandry with our animals.
-A daily physical examination happens in the morning, before any animal is used for a presentation or program, and at the end of the day before staff go home.
-The findings of these examinations are recorded, and if any significant discoveries are made, adequate steps are taken to remedy them.
-Additionally, for many of our animals, such as our sea lions, penguins and sea turtles, the husbandry needs extend much further than simple body check-overs, and include training sessions which have allowed us to perform complex husbandry behaviours with our animals such as brushing the sea lions’ teeth, applying medicated ointment to the feet of our birds, or scrubbing the shells of our sea turtles.
+Physical examinations occur daily before any animal is used for a presentation or program, and again at the end of the day.
+Findings from these examinations are recorded, and if any significant issues are discovered, adequate steps are taken to remedy them.
+Additionally, for many of our animals (such as our sea lions, penguins and sea turtles), husbandry needs extend much further than simple body check-overs.
+We brush our sea lions’ teeth, apply medicated ointment to our birds’ feet, and scrub our sea turtles’ shells.

-We have a team of veterinarians, animal health technicians, curators, and animal care staff dedicated to animal management, training, enrichment, exhibit design, health care, and all other needs of our animals.
-Every day our animals are checked over head-to-tail to ensure they are healthy.
-Our animal care staff also participate in training programs with our animals.
-This training is not simply for entertainment.
-Animals are taught behaviours that allow us to do in-depth medical checkups, such as x-rays and ultrasounds as well as behaviours that offer the animal’s mental stimulation.
-We use a type of training known as Operant Conditioning using positive reinforcement.
-Positive reinforcement may be food but it may also be something else they like such as a toy.
+At Marine Life we train for the proper mental stimulation of our animals.
+We use a type of positive reinforcement training known as “operant conditioning."
+Positive reinforcement may be food, or something else, like an animal’s favourite toy.
 If the animal doesn’t do what we ask, that is totally fine!
 We simply move on to something the animal does want to do.
-We never punish an animal in any way and we do not withhold food.
-The animal will always get their whole daily diet even if they do not participate in a show or program that day.
-Like any training, the key is to make it positive and exciting for the animals.
-By making it rewarding, the animals choose to participate and this allows us to take excellent care of them.
+We never punish an animal in any way, and we do not withhold food.
+The animal will always get their whole daily diet, even if they do not participate in a show or program that day.
+Like all training, the key is to make it positive and exciting for the animals.
+By making it rewarding, the animals choose to participate, and this allows us to take excellent care of them.

-What this means is that the animals that live at Marine life have either come from rescue centres, private donations or were actively bred in other zoos or aquariums.
-As such, these animals have formed bonds (human imprinting) with their caretakers that would make their chances of survival in the wild low.
+Our animals, born under human care, have been cared for their entire lives.
+They have never been "wild" and wouldn’t know how to survive if set free in their natural environment.
+The animals that live at Marine life have either come from rescue centres, private donations or were actively bred in other zoos or aquariums.
+Consequently, these animals have formed bonds (human imprinting) with their caretakers, making their chances of survival in the wild unlikely.

 There are several reasons for this: